 \section{Abstract}

-We propose and analyze a finite element approximation of the relaxed Cahn-Hilliard equation ~\cite{poulain_relaxation_2019} with singular single-well potential of Lennard-Jones type and degenerate mobility that is energy stable and nonnegativity preserving.
-The Cahn-Hilliard model has recently been applied to model evolution and growth for living tissues: although the choices of degenerate mobility and singular potential are biologically relevant, they induce difficulties regarding the design of a numerical scheme.
-We propose a finite element scheme and we show that it preserves the physical bounds of the solutions thanks to an upwind approach adapted to the finite element method.
-Moreover, we show well-posedness, energy stability properties, and convergence of solutions of the numerical scheme.
+We propose and analyze a finite element approximation of the relaxed Cahn-Hilliard equation with singular single-well potential of Lennard-Jones type and degenerate mobility that is energy stable and nonnegativity preserving.
+The Cahn-Hilliard model has recently been applied to model evolution and growth for living tissues.
+Although the choices of degenerate mobility and singular potential are biologically relevant, they induce difficulties regarding the design of a numerical scheme.
+We propose a finite element scheme, and we show that it preserves the physical bounds of the solutions thanks to an upwind approach adapted to the finite element method.
+We propose two different time discretizations leading to a non-linear and a linear scheme.
+Moreover, we show the well-posedness and convergence of solutions of the non-linear numerical scheme.
 Finally, we validate our scheme by presenting numerical simulations in one and two dimensions.